hemantapkh/hemantapkh.github.io/_posts/2024-09-01-stored-xss-on-seedr-cc.md

 ## Impact

 This vulnerability could have severe implications, including account takeovers via malicious JavaScript injections.
-Although the XSS vulnerability I discovered is a type of Self-XSS, meaning it executes only in the context of the user who submits the payload, it can still be exploited to target other users.
+While the XSS vulnerability I discovered is a type of Self-XSS, meaning it executes only in the context of the user who submits the payload, it can still be exploited to target other users.

 Imagine someone injecting the similar script into a magnet link and sharing it with unsuspecting victims: